sanger/crawler/README.md

     --sftp       use SFTP to download CSV files, defaults to using local files --keep-files keeps centre csv files after runner has been executed

+## Updating the MLWH lighthouse_sample table

+When the crawler process runs nightly it should be updating the MLWH lighthouse_sample table as it goes with records for all rows that are inserted into MongoDB.
+If that MLWH insert process fails you should see a critical exception for the file in Lighthouse-UI.
+This may be after records inserted correctly into MongoDB, and re-running the file will not re-attempt the MLWH inserts in that situation.
+There is a manual migration task that can be run to fix this discrepancy (update_mlwh_with_legacy_samples) that allows insertion of rows to the MLWH between two MongoDB created_at datetimes.
+NB.
+Both datetimes are inclusive: range includes those rows greater than or equal to start datetime, and less than or equal to end datetime.

+Usage (inside pipenv shell):

+    $ python run_migration.py update_mlwh_with_legacy_samples 200115_1200 200116_1600

+Where the time format is YYMMDD_HHmm.
+Both start and end timestamps nust be present.

+The process should not duplicate rows that are already present in MLWH, so you can be generous with your timestamp range.

 ## Testing

 The tests require a connection to the 'lighthouse_samples' table in the Multi-LIMS Warehouse.